By Molly Anderson | Posted 10/5/08 | Updated 8/19/23

-This month, I am interviewing a fictional character from one of my own books a work in progress entitled Stealing Plums.
-She is sometimes more real to me than anyone else on earth.
-Please welcome, Lily, The Raven Queen.
-Lily, welcome to Creativity Portal.
-Thank you for granting me an audience today.
+Please welcome Lily, The Raven Queen, a fictional character from Stealing Plums, one of my books in-progress.
+Creating a world for her through story sometimes makes her more real to me than anyone else on earth.
+Lily, thank you for granting me an audience today.

 Lily: I am not yours to command.
 No one commands me.
 I am here because I wish to be but I cannot stay long.
 What is it you wish to know?
 Shall I speak of my brave deeds in battle?
 My magical powers?
 My exceeding beauty, beyond all compare?

 Q: We may speak of all these things yet.
 But first, My Queen, I wish to know are you the Shadow-Side of me, or a being of your own, entire?

 A: I believe that all beings are one, and much closer to others than they may wish to believe.
 In that respect, we all play the Shadow, the foil, or others constantly.
 If you are asking whether I am some figment of your lively imagination as I suspect you should know that I am as real as roses.
 You did not dream me up never think it.

 Q: I admit that I do not understand entirely the nature of beings such as yourself.
 I see and hear you so clearly, yet no one else is able to sense that there is a Queen beside me, right next to me, seated in the rocking chair.
 How is this possible?

 A: This is a mystery of which I may not speak.
 It would unravel everything like a cat deviling a ball of yarn.
 Suffice to say that I am not here in the typical, physical sense.
 You have a spyglass in your head that allows you to see us; not everyone is so born, but only a lucky few.
 Cherish this; it is one of my most holy and venerated gifts I will say no more.

 Q: I know that you have foot in our world, as well as a foot in The White Lands, where you rule a kingdom most fair.
 How is our world different from your own?